 An examination of the Shape Shifter design doc

-It didn't take long for Dave to realize that, in the Duomazov brothers, he was not dealing with casual fans of his work, but fanatical Shape Shifter-loving zealots instead.
-(I do believe the baffled fellow muttered a comment or two referring to us as "madmen.")
+It didn't take long for Dave to realize that, in the Duomazov brothers, he wasn't dealing with casual fans of his work, but fanatical Shape Shifter-loving zealots instead (I do believe the baffled fellow muttered a comment or two referring to us as "madmen").
 Upon learning of our unusual regard for his creation, he decided to share with us an incredible tome: the Shape Shifter design doc.
 Dave thought little of this gesture, but the object was a treasure to us, as it contained the entire game script; meticulously detailed stage descriptions; and character, enemy, and level artwork.
 Indeed, we discovered many aspects of the game turned out quite differently than originally intended; some amazing concepts were even left on the cutting room floor.
 Here is a look at a few items that were of particular interest to us:

 ~ Lykos was originally named "Hawk."
 His repertoire of attack moves included punches, chops, and throws in addition to the squatting kick that did make it into the game.